konigsbergrob4/DSWild_HW0/README.md

 > Navigate to the folder that contains this file, and ensure that the machine has Spark installed (as indicated in CS5304 lecture) <br />
 > Run the following in the command line: spark-submit ./wordcount.py ./wiki.txt ./output<br />
 > Go to the "output" folder, and load the file "part-00000" to inspect results<br />
+> See presaved output in wordcount.txt

 Step 5:
+For calculating the count of all bigrams:
+> Download the file bigram_count.py along with wiki.txt <br />
+> Navigate to the folder that contains this file, and ensure that the machine has Spark installed (as indicated in CS5304 lecture) <br />
+> Run the following in the command line: spark-submit ./bigram_count.py ./wiki.txt ./output <br />
+> Go to the "output" folder, and load the file "part-00000" to inspect results <br />
+> See presaved output in bigram_count.txt

+For calculating the conditional bigram distribution:
 > Download the file bigram.py along with wiki.txt <br />
 > Navigate to the folder that contains this file, and ensure that the machine has Spark installed (as indicated in CS5304 lecture) <br />
 > Run the following in the command line: spark-submit ./bigram.py ./wiki.txt ./output <br />
 > Go to the "output" folder, and load the file "part-00000" to inspect results <br />
+> See presaved output in bigram.txt <br />

 Note: every time python code is ran, ensure the folder "Output" is deleted in the directory